Majlis Research Center: Organs

-Approving the general policy of Majlis Research Center according to the Center Head's proposal, approving budget, approving organizational sub-units and employment, financial, and trading laws, appoint an dismiss of the head are including the duties of the Board of Trustees.
+Approving the general policy of Majlis Research Center according to the Center Head's proposal, approving budget, approving organizational sub-units and employment, financial, and trading laws, appoint an dismiss of the head are including the duties of the board of trustees.

 With respect to Article (7) of "Job Description of Majlis Research Center" Act, head of the center will be chosen among qualified individuals who have high academic qualifications and enough experience for four years by the board of trustees.
 The main tasks of the head are: to provide policy and budget proposals and supervision over the administration and research.

 Research Council is composed of the head, and five academists and experts among MPs elected by the board of trustees and five expert researches are at least assistant professors and introduced by the head of the center and board of trustees' approval.
 Review and approve research projects, cooperation in the center's annual program, overseeing the publication of scholarly editions and researches of the center, and the establishment of executive program for scientific relations with other educational and research centers inside and outside the country are tasks of research council.

 Study Offices

-Studies and researches at Parliament (Majlis) Research Center are mainly done in the study offices.
+Studies and researches at the center are mainly done in the study offices.
 Organizational structure of study offices groups consist of a director, several senior researches and research assistants.
 Offices are required to define, monitor and if necessary conduct research projects, to ensure their public and professional identities; they also required transferring the progress, and achievements and results of operations to the deputy of research.
 Research groups are known as main centers for research activities of Majlis Research Center.
 Also, professional offices are supported by "Professional Advisors Council" of offices in various study fields with technical and scientific evaluation of their studies done.
 Majlis Research Center has a number of professional offices.
 Each office is associated with one or several parliamentary commissions.
 Activities of offices are also associated with several administrations commensurate with their duties.